zhe-db/Watducks/README.md

 # Watducks
 A conversational bot written in node.js bot framework on Azure using LUIS and UW Opendata api to deliever information for students in University of Waterloo.
 # Usage
-Deloyed to Kik(watducks), Skype(watducks), Slack(watducks), Email Direct Line, An online demo with cheatsheet is available here：http://www.waltwang.com/bot.html
+Deloyed to Kik(watducks), Skype(watducks), Slack(watducks), Email Direct Line, An online demo with cheatsheet is available here：[Online Demo](http://www.waltwang.com/bot.html).

 # Cheatsheet